t-beigbeder/otvl_web/README.md

 This is a web application mainly intended to publish content efficiently.

-There is (yet) no GUI, so the content publisher has to update the site using technical tools to modifiy and upload files.
+There is (yet) no GUI for publishing, so the content publisher has to update the site using technical tools to modifiy and upload files.
-However, the files structure and their contents remains easy to understand.
+However, the files structure and their contents remain easy to understand.

 - From a content publisher point of view:
   - the site structure and how it is navigable by the end-user through menus/sub-menus